What is the Healthy Incentives Pilot (HIP)?

 Why are fruits and vegetables important?

 HIP wants people to eat plenty of fruits and vegetables each day because eating them lowers your chances of getting heart disease, diabetes, high cholesterol, and some kinds of cancer.
 It also helps people maintain a healthy weight.
 The more fruits and vegetables a family eats, the healthier they will be.
-To find recipes on how to cook fruits and vegetables, visit the following USDA website: http://recipefinder.nal.usda.gov/.
-Please also visit USDA's HIP website at: http://www.fns.usda.gov/hip/healthy-incentives-pilot.
+To find recipes on how to cook fruits and vegetables, visit e following USDA website: http://recipefinder.nal.usda.gov.
+Please also visit USDA's HIP website at: www.fns.usda.gov/healthy-incentives-pilot-hip-interim-report.

 If you have any questions about HIP please call the DTA HIP call-line: 1-888-987-4487, Monday to Friday between 9:00 A.M. and 5:00 P.M.
 You can also email us at: DTA.HIP@state.ma.us.